Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Introduction

 \subsection{Organization}

 The paper is organized as follows: In Section \ref{sect:Problem}, background material and a description of the model problem is given.
-The theory of nonsmooth Lagrangian mechanics and the corresponding collision variational integrator discretization are presented in Section \ref{sect:Backg}.
+The theory of nonsmooth Lagrangian mechanics and the corresponding collision variational discretization are presented in Section \ref{sect:Backg}.
 In Section \ref{sect:Dynamics}, we derive the full equations of motion with jump conditions at the point of collision, and then the full variational integrators and algorithms are derived in Section \ref{sect:LGVCI}.
 We provide the extension to titled planes and more general rigid-bodies in Section \ref{sect:Extensions}.
 Finally, numerical experiments for four different hybrid systems are explored, and further discussions of the algorithm are given in Section \ref{sect:NumericalExp}.
-In Appendix \ref{sect:AppendixDistance}, we derive the detection collision for the ellipsoid; in Appendix \ref{sect:AppendixJJd}, we characterize the necessary inertia matrices for the equations of motion and variational integrators; in Appendix \ref{sect:AppendixMatrixDer}, we compute the tangent maps used to derive the variational integrators.